 Each Coronial Area in London contains one DDM.
 The London Borough of Hillingdon is in the West London Coroner District which also includes the London boroughs of Ealing, Hounslow, Richmond, Kingston and Hammersmith & Fulham.
-The lead London Borough is Hammersmith & Fulham and the DDM.
+The lead London borough is Hammersmith & Fulham and the DDM is located at the Fulham Mortuary, 25 Bagleys Lane, Fulham, SW6 2QA.